 SNL/NM-applicable sectors and subsectors are presented in Table 2-1.
 Technical Area (TA) I is the focus of operations at SNL/NM and covers 350 acres at the north end of KAFB.
 This technical area houses the main administrative center and a close grouping of laboratories and offices.
-Operations in TA-I occur inside buildings and include assembly and manufacturing, as well as various laboratory activity areas, such as the Advanced Manufacturing Processes Laboratory (AMPL), the Neutron Generation Facility (NGF), and the Microsystems and Engineering Sciences Applications.
+Operations in TA-I occur inside buildings and include assembly and manufacturing, as well as various laboratory activity areas, such as the Advanced Manufacturing Processes Laboratory (AMPL) and the Microsystems and Engineering Sciences Applications.